paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-130-national-affordable-housing.md

 ### Statutory Notes

 #### Codification
 Section, Pub.
 L. 101–625, title II, § 271, Nov.
 28, 1990, 104 Stat.
 4124; Pub.
 L. 108–186, title I, § 102, Dec.
 16, 2003, 117 Stat.
 2686; Pub.
 L. 111–8, div.
 I, title II, § 229(4), Mar.
 11, 2009, 123 Stat.
-978, which related to downpayment assistance toward the purchase of single family housing was omitted from the Code upon the expiration of Secretary’s authority on Dec.
-31, 2011 to make grants to participating jurisdictions to assist low-income families to achieve homeownership.
+978, which related to downpayment assistance toward the purchase of single family housing, was omitted from the Code upon the expiration of Secretary’s authority on Dec.
+31, 2011, to make grants to participating jurisdictions to assist low-income families to achieve homeownership.

 <a id="section-12836"></a>